JManzur/python-disk-alert/Linux/README.md

 SEND_TO: 'recipient@example.com'
 #SEND_TO: 'one@example.com, two@example.com, three@example.com'
 ```
-After that you need to install the necesaries python requirements runing:
+After that you need to install the necessaries python requirements, by runing:

 ```bash
 pip3 install -r requirements.txt